-The Fund only permits investors who meet the definition of an "accredited investor" as defined in Rule 501(a) of Regulation D under the Securities Act and a "qualified client" as defined in Rule 205-3 under the Investment Advisers Act.
-Bristol will has provided to all current investors, and will continue to provide to all future investors, the required information regarding services, duties, rights and responsibilities to the beneficial owners of the Fund at the time of purchase.
-Bristol will continue to provide audited financial statements to each beneficial owner of the Fund on an annual basis.
-Accordingly, Bristol will meet all the requirements of the registration exemption for private fund advisers under the Model Rule.
+The Fund will only permit investors who meet the definition of an "accredited investor", as defined in Rule 501(a) of Regulation D under the Securities Act, and a "qualified client", as defined in Rule 205-3 under the Investment Advisers Act.
+Tintic will provide to all investors the required information regarding services, duties, rights and responsibilities to the beneficial owners of the Fund at the time of purchase.
+Tintic will provide audited financial statements to each beneficial owner of the Fund on an annual basis.
+Accordingly, Tintic will meet all the requirements of the registration exemption for private fund advisers under the Model Rule.